Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 - Tako (squid)

-Main dishes at a sushi restaurant on keto
+Main dishes at a sushi restaurant on a keto diet

 For main dishes, stick with a protein like fish, chicken, or beef.
 The meats are likely marinated, but it's your best option if you don't like sashimi.